Akshay Bohra: Formula Regional

 Bohra competed in the Formula Regional Middle East Championship with R-ace GP.
 For his main campaign, Bohra remained with R-ace GP to compete in the Formula Regional European Championship.

+Super Formula Lights

+Bohra switched to Super Formula Lights for the 2026 season, joining TOM'S.

 Personal life

 Bohra's older brother, Nikhil is also a racing driver who last competed in the Formula Regional European Championship with MP Motorsport.